Rockies vs. Dodgers Prediction

-The Rockies will send Dakota Hudson to the mound for Friday’s contest against the Dodgers.
-The Dodgers will counter with Walker Buehler.
-With the Dodgers listed as a favorite and the total sitting at 8.5 runs, what is the smart bet from LA?
+The Rockies will send Cal Quantrill to the mound for Saturday’s contest against the Dodgers.
+The Dodgers will counter with Yoshinobu Yamamoto.
+With the Dodgers listed as a favorite and the total sitting at 7.5 runs, what is the smart bet from LA?

 Game Matchup & Betting Odds